All Episodes

 So there's other ways, there's other techniques.

-And also I advise not staying with a particular technique for months and months and months.
+And also, I advise not staying with a particular technique for months and months and months.

-When it starts to reach a certain point, I change and go into something else because it becomes less effective the more you pursue it, because of the nature of the mind itself.
+When it starts to reach a certain point, I change and go into something else because it becomes less effective the more you pursue it because of the nature of the mind itself.

-Bear in mind the mind is infinitely complex, it will run ahead of you and figure out all kinds of traps to have this not work because it is not in the ego's interest that this should occur.
+It will run ahead of you and figure out all kinds of traps to have this not work because it is not in the ego's interest that this should occur.

 And we can discuss the ego and relative to the powers that be and all of that crap later.

-In my case, we're gonna use uh vision as the first of our technique, and this is probably gonna be the first of many, many, many discussions because the nuances involved in this could we can go on for hours.
+And this is probably going to be the first of many, many, many discussions because the nuances involved in this we can go on for hours.

-But persistence of vision is really a good one, and this is the one that people use when they uh use candles or lights or they do the sun salutation and they meditate with the sun.
+And this is the one that people use when they use candles or lights or they do the sun salutation and they meditate with the sun.

 They are using persistence of vision as an entrainment tool.